paolo7/ISWC2019-code/README.md

 * When an experiment is run, it will first perform a warmup run to reduce the performance effect of a cold-start.
 You can disergard the outputs of the warmup run.
 * Depending on the machine you are running it on, these experiments might take any time between a few minutes to several hours.
 See below for information on how to configure the experiments if you want to try different variations or speed up the experiments.

-The main output of the experiment will be two lists `C` and `T` for each algorithm, where `C[x]` is the value of the core parameter studied by the experiment (i.e. number of triples in the schema graph for experiment 1, and number of existential constraints for experiment 2), and `T[x]` is the average compuation time with configuration `C[x]`.
+The main output of the experiment will be two lists `C` and `T` for each algorithm, where `C[x]` is the value of the core parameter studied by the experiment (i.e. number of triples in the schema graph for experiment 1, and number of existential constraints for experiment 2) in each configuration, and `T[x]` is the average compuation time with configuration `C[x]`.
 To make the results easy to visualise, these lists for each algorithm will be outputted as matplotlib plot scripts.
 At the end of each experiment, a full script will be produced.
 You can copy this code and run it as a Python script to visualise the results.
 This code will be displayed in the console output, and also saved in file `Experiments\resultOutputs.txt`.

 #### Interim results

 Since the experiments might run for a long time, this implementation prints plot traces after testing each configuration of the experiment.
+An example interim plot is displayed below:

 ```